 We know many lenders are working every day to address the challenges presented by COVID-19.
 To ensure you have the data you need today, we are offering free, unlimited use of this data through June 1, 2020.

-To start using our Government Contracts data, please get in touch to request access via our API.
+To start using Enigma's data, please get in touch to request access via our API.
 The Enigma Businesses API enables you to determine whether a business, or list of businesses, has secured contracts with an NYC government agency and will surface all available contract details.
 We look forward to learning how you apply this data and welcome any feedback.

-Interested in another dataset besides Government Contracts?
+Interested in another dataset?
 Please send us your requests.